nbeck90/game-chat/README.md

 # game-chat
-A project to find gamers to join your party weather you're into board games/local or online games.
-Provide a friending feature and a calender to set up events so all your raids can happen on time!
+A project to find gamers to join your party.
+Whether you're into board games, local, or online games, this is the place for you.
+Friending and scheduled event features in place so all your raids can happen on time!